 This interview is part of a series of conversations with the people working at Mimetas.
-The 'I' in Mimetas focuses on the personal side of the scientists that drive our world.
+The 'I' in Mimetas focuses on the personal side of the people that drive our world.
 Today we sit down with Nienke Wevers, Senior Scientist and controversial ethicist at Mimetas.

 What does an average day for you look like working at Mimetas?